Kies op maat

 Structure of the minor

-In the minor, students tackle current criminological issues, and guest lecturers from the field provide inspiring lectures.
+In the minor, students tackle current criminological issues.
+Guest lecturers from the field provide inspiring lectures.
 Students learn how to analyse a criminological issue and develop an appropriate approach to the problem.
-The minor does not include exams; knowledge is applied in the products that students create for the program and/or the field.
+Students also delve into a solved criminal case, for example a murder case, fraud case or other type of criminal offence.

 Ingangseisen